jayyeras/vcon-lib/README.md

 # vCon Python Library

+## IETF vCon Working Group

+The vCon (Virtual Conversation) format is being developed as an open standard through the Internet Engineering Task Force (IETF).
+The vCon Working Group is focused on creating a standardized format for representing digital conversations across various platforms and use cases.

+### Participating in the Working Group

+1. **Join the Mailing List**: Subscribe to the vCon working group mailing list at [vcon@ietf.org](mailto:vcon@ietf.org)

+2. **Review Documents**:
+   - Working group documents and drafts can be found at: https://datatracker.ietf.org/wg/vcon/documents/
+   - The current Internet-Draft can be found at: https://datatracker.ietf.org/doc/draft-howe-vcon/

+3. **Attend Meetings**:
+   - The working group meets virtually during IETF meetings
+   - Meeting schedules and connection details are announced on the mailing list
+   - Past meeting materials and recordings are available on the IETF datatracker

+4. **Contribute**:
+   - Submit comments and suggestions on the mailing list
+   - Propose changes through GitHub pull requests
+   - Participate in working group discussions
+   - Help with implementations and interoperability testing

+For more information about the IETF standardization process and how to participate, visit: https://www.ietf.org/about/participate/

+## About the Library

 The vCon (Virtual Conversation) library is a powerful Python tool designed to capture, structure, and manage conversation data in a standardized format.
 It provides a robust set of features for creating, manipulating, and analyzing digital representations of conversations, making it particularly useful for applications in customer service, call centers, chat systems, and any scenario where structured conversation data is valuable.

 At its core, the vCon library allows you to create vCon objects, which serve as containers for all elements of a conversation.
 These objects can include multiple parties (participants in the conversation), a series of dialogs (individual messages or utterances), metadata (such as tags for easy categorization), attachments (like transcripts or other related files), and even analysis data (such as sentiment analysis results).